ellakoa/postcard-poem/content/posts/a-trio-of-flowers.md

   It wouldn't be spring without bluebells, and I am a sucker for traipsing off to the woods each year in search them.

   The joy of finding a wood fragrant with  bluebells never tires.
-Fragrant Chimes is part of 'Woodland Tapestries' collection.
-I have also added two more little poems to this collection on my website.
+Enjoy a moment in the woods.
 collection: Woodland Tapestries
 aspect: landscape
 image: /img/fragrant-chimes-2a.jpg